zeligism/zeligism.github.io/_posts/2019-12-12-DeepSuccess.md

 Notice that it all depends on the society itself.
 There is nothing holding any society back from championing prostitutes and putting them at the pinnacle of the success pyramid.

-What is a successful man?
-[A miserable little pile of selfish ideals](https://legendsoflocalization.com/lets-investigate-a-miserable-pile-of-secrets/).
+Then, what is a successful man?
+[A miserable little pile of ideals.](https://legendsoflocalization.com/lets-investigate-a-miserable-pile-of-secrets/)
-And what do we conclude?
-Nothing of substantial value about the secrets of deep, meaningful success.
-This is because there are no secrets, only subjectivity and ambiguity.
 Success is not a absolute quality of inherent goodness.
 What might be successful to you can be a failure to the rest of the world, and vice versa.
 Evil characters are successful at being the antagonists, right?